caloni/journal/content/posts/jejum-intermitente/index.md

 > Insulin is produced by the pancreas.
 The pancreas is highly sensitive to melatonin.
 Because you are fasting when you sleep, the body doesn't need high insulin levels to deal with rising blood sugar.
 Melatonin binds to receptors in the pancreas, slowing down insulin production.

 >
-> One of the bonuses of intermittent fasting is that it triggers the production of the human growth hormone, which naturally depletes with age (6).
+> One of the bonuses of intermittent fasting is that it triggers the production of the human growth hormone, which naturally depletes with age.
 The human growth hormone (HgH) is produced during sleep and has amazing benefits for the body, including:
 >
 >  - Maintains, builds, and repairs healthy tissues in the brain and other organs.
+>  - Burns fat
->  - Burns fat Boosts metabolism.
+>  - Boosts metabolism.
 >  - Builds muscle mass.
 >  - Slows aging process.
 >  - Improves quality and appearance of skin.
 >  - Speeds up healing and muscle repair.
 >

-> One study showed that after a week of intermittent fasting, people woke up in the night less frequently, moved around in their sleep less, spent more time in the deep REM stage of sleep, and reported better overall sleep quality (7).
+> One study showed that after a week of intermittent fasting, people woke up in the night less frequently, moved around in their sleep less, spent more time in the deep REM stage of sleep, and reported better overall sleep quality.

 # [Intermittent Fasting And Hormones For A Better Balance]